 Sometimes referred to as Cheesy Vegetable Chowder, this simple homemade soup is very comforting.
 Serve with crusty french bread for an out of this world meal.
 We think it's the best, and hopefully, you will too.

-This soup freezes well.
+This broccoli, cheese, and potato soup freezes well.
 Allow the soup to completely cool off.
-Then place into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
+Then place it into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
 Frozen soup will stay fresh for up to 3 months.
-Thaw in the fridge the day before you plan to eat if.
+Thaw in the fridge the day before you plan to eat it.
 Reheat in a pot on the stove or in the microwave.

 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.